Bon Dimanche: supporting the agroecological transition of the dairy industry

 In February 2023, Bon Dimanche set up its first micro-dairy in Saint-Nom-La-Bretèche.

-And she has no intention of stopping there, aiming to open 11 micro-dairies within the next 5 years!
+And they have no intention of stopping there, aiming to open 11 micro-dairies within the next 5 years!

-Impact is at the heart of Bon Dimanche's business model, at every link in the value chain.
+Impact is at the heart of Bon Dimanche's business model, and is embedded in every stage of the value chain.

 The impact consists of :